Technology Meets Science to Form One Outstanding Treatment for Erectile Dysfunction

-We are proud to offer GAINSWave at Minimally Invasive Vascular Center in Baltimore and Laurel.
+We are proud to offer GAINSWave at Minimally Invasive Vascular Center in Laurel.
 Since it emerged as an FDA-cleared technology, this treatment has been changing the lives of men all over the country.
 Here, we outline what you need to know about GAINSWave and what it may do for you or someone you love.

 The Swiss-made GAINSWave medical device has been a recent development in the treatment of erectile dysfunction in the United States.
 However, this technology is not new.
 It has been widely used in Europe for several years.
 Additionally, acoustic wave therapies have long been used to treat ischemic heart disease, pain, and kidney conditions.
 The way that acoustic wave therapy works for erectile dysfunction is by focusing waves under one millimeter in size into penile tissue.
 The waves stimulate neovascularization, the regeneration of new blood cells.
 They also wake up stem cells and their numerous growth factors to better support penile tissue.
 As a result, men who undergo treatment like GAINSWave experience stronger, longer-lasting erections.